 5. What if I can't pay my bill?
 Can I pay in installments?

 In some circumstances a budget plan may be established, within specific budget guidelines.
-If you cannot make payments, a Healthy York Network Financial (Hardship) Application can be mailed to you upon request.
+If you cannot make payments, a Healthy Community Network Financial (Hardship) Application can be mailed to you upon request.

 The budget will be set up for the amount of your account when the budget is established.
 Any new charges are not included in the budget and if you need to have them included, you must call our Customer Service Department to re-establish a new budget arrangement.
 Budgets are established per patient not per family.
 Please call our Customer Service Department to arrange this agreement.
 Bills are mailed monthly.